 1. They identify and strengthen their skills.

 In order to be successful gig workers, you first need to possess the skills that you can provide clients.
-In the past, they may have gained these skills by attending a class in-person.
-Today, however, there are a variety of online courses you can use to identify and strathern their skills.
+In the past, they may have gained these skills by attending a class in person.
+Today, however, there are a variety of online courses you can use to identify and strengthen their skills.

 2. They tap into the power of analytics.

 Gig workers also harness the power of analytics.
 That’s because this data can be used to identify and understand your demographic.
 With this knowledge, you know where and how to connect with your audience online.